AppleHair/HankPsychPort/README.md

 		Ss rank is going to be replaced with something else. maybe it'll be a "Perfect" rank instead.

-	2) hank-player:
+	2) hank-player and maghank-player(2022):

-		A proper hank player with miss animations, game-over animations and any other animation that a player character in FNF usually has.
+		A proper hank and maghank players with miss animations, game-over animations and any other animation that a player character in FNF usually has.

-	3) maghank-player:

-		Same with Mag-Hank.
+		(2023 update): These will also come in the form of UMM Custom characters.

-	4) Accelerant REDUX:
+	3) Accelerant REDUX(2022):

 		The offical remix (by philiplol) for accelerant will be playable in this port with new graphics and animations.
 I hope to even add a cutscene at the start, that will give an explanation to why hank is rapping with boyfriend in the first place.

+	4) Full UMM (Untitled Multiplayer Mod) support(2023):

+		This demo of the port already has UMM support, and I'm looking forward to having this support in the full release as well.

 ## Thank you for reading the README file and thank you for playing this port!!